almahmudbd/mtim.github.io/ruqyah/introductiontoruqyah.md

 #An Introduction to Ruqyah

-An Introduction to Ruqyah
+##An Important Note

-Remember the knowledge we have mentioned - this is now one of the practical implementations of that knowledge
+This is the beginning of the practical implementation of the knowledge gained in the previous modules.

-Amazing practical implementation of your knowledge

-What is Ruqya
+##What is Ruqya?

+###Linguistically

+Ruqyah is an incantation: a series of words said with the intention of achieving a particular effect, particularly when the incantion involves blowing.
+Linguistically, this includes things like magic spells, when they are said verbally.

+###Islamically

+Ayat of the Qur'an, authentic du'aa, and the perfect names and attributes of Allāh that a Muslim reads as an incantation with the intention of treating himself or another, seeking a cure from Allāh alone.

+##What is Ruqyah for?

+For every illness, whether physical, psychological, or spiritual; whether the illness has a known medical cure or not.

-Ruqya mentioned in the sunnah:
+##Ruqya in the Qur'an and the Sunnah

-‘Awf ibn Maalik said: We used to recite ruqyahs during the jaahiliyyah, and we said: O Messenger of Allaah, what do you think about that?
-He said: “Recite your ruqyahs to me.
-There is nothing wrong with a ruqyah that does not involve shirk.” (muslim)

-Narrated from Jaabir: The Messenger of Allaah (sws) forbade ruqyah, then the family of ‘Amr ibn Hazm came to the Messenger of Allaah (sws) and said: O Messenger of Allaah, we had a ruqyah that we used to recite for scorpion stings, but you have forbidden ruqyah.
-They recited it to him and he said: “I do not see anything wrong with it.
-Whoever among you can benefit his brother, let him do so.”

-·   Sahih Bukhari Hadith (Volume 7, Number 632) Narrated Abu Said Al-Khudri (May Allah be pleased with him)

-Some of the companions of the Prophet (prayers and peace be upon him) came across a tribe amongst the tribes of the Arabs, and that tribe did not entertain them.
-While they were in that state, the chief of that tribe was bitten by a snake (or stung by a scorpion).
-They said, (to the companions of the Prophet (prayers and peace be upon him) ), "Have you got any medicine with you or anybody who can treat with Ruqya?"
-The Prophet's (prayers and peace be upon him) companions said, "You refuse to entertain us, so we will not treat (your chief) unless you pay us for it."
-So they agreed to pay them a flock of sheep.
-One of them (the Prophet's (prayers and peace be upon him) companions) started reciting Surat-al-Fatiha and gathering his saliva and spitting it (at the snake-bite).
-The patient got cured and his people presented the sheep to them, but they said, "We will not take it unless we ask the Prophet (prayers and peace be upon him) (whether it is lawful)."
-When they asked him, he smiled and said, "How do you know that Surat-al-Fatiha is a Ruqya?
-Take it (flock of sheep) and assign a share for me."

- I.e. Ruqyah is the recitation of Quran and Duaas seeking a cure for illnesses from Allah (swt) alone.
-Ruqya is used for the treatment of Magic, Evil Eye, Jinn Possession and any other illness - because the Qur'an is a cure for all illnesses.

-Sura Al isra

-Sura Yunus
+* Refer to the next module: [The Qur'an as a Cure](/ruqyah/quranasacure)

-Remember the Shifa is from Allah alone
+##The Cure is From Allah

-However, we must remember that the shifa is from Allah - therefore we perform ruqya with the belief that no harm or benefit can reach us, except with Allah's will.
+* We must remember that the cure is from Allah - therefore, we perform ruqya with the belief that no harm or benefit can reach us, except with Allah's will.

-Ibn Ul Qayyim - the arm and the sword

-Do not attach success to yourself nor become arrogant
+* One of the greatest tests that a person can face is their own success: do not attach success to yourself nor become arrogant, and remember the lessons of the Battle of Hunayn.

+##A Blunt Weapon?

+For a weapon to be effective, it requires:

+* The right weapon
+* A strong arm
+* A good aim

+If any of these elements are missing, then even if the other elements are complete, there is a fear that the weapon will not be effective.
+Likewise, even if you are using the best weapon against the shaytaan: the Book of Allāh, you may not get the result that you want if there are other conditions missing.

+##Should I read the Qur'an?

+* Almost always this question is unnecessary.
+* The Qur'an is a cure for every illness, so you don't need to worry about what kind of illness it is.
+* There is no harm in the Qur'an and it brings nothng but good.
+* You do not need to have memorised the whole Qur'an.

+##Timescales

 Levels of completeness in Tawheed - Ibn Uthaymeen
 The first level: that (the person) seeks for someone to perform ruqyah (upon him) - and this person has missed out on kamaal (completeness).